 Pre-clinical studies suggest that tinostamustine also exhibits strong synergy when given as part of combination therapy with agents such as bortezomib and dexamethasone and may enhance the efficacy, offering the possibility of improved duration and depth of response.4,5

 The synergistic efficacy observed in pre-clinical studies suggests that tinostamustine administered as combination therapy, may provide healthcare professionals with a new treatment approach for patients who have relapsed and/or are resistant to treatment.1,4,5

-The first clinical study with EDO-S101 is ongoing in patients with relapsed refractory haematological malignancies.
+The first clinical studies with tinostamustine are ongoing in patients with haematological malignancies and solid tumours.

-2. López-Iglesias, AA.
-Preclinical antimyeloma activity of EDO-S101 (bendamustine-vorinostat fusion molecule) through DNA-damaging and HDACi effects.
+2. López-Iglesias AA. preclinical antimyeloma activity of EDO-S101 (bendamustine-vorinostat fusion molecule) through DNA-damaging and HDACi effects.
 15th International Myeloma Workshop.
 23−26 September 2015.
 Rome, Italy.

 Rationale for development

 Despite significant breakthroughs in treatment, there are wide disparities in outcomes between types of cancer and many patients are still left with limited options.6-9

 Traditional DNA-damaging therapies have certain limitations which can result in resistance.
 These include, failure to gain access to the DNA strands to break them, or an inability to counteract DNA repair mechanisms within cancer cells.10-11